 - Rapid drop in blood glucose levels and hypo events.
 If you have diabetes and take tablets or inject insulin to control it then you must speak with a doctor or diabetes educator before you start a rapid weight loss plan.
 Unless you adjust your treatment to match the change in carbohydrate in your diet then you risk rapid drops in blood glucose levels and these may cause hypoglycemic reactions.

-- Strong likelihood that you’ll regain the lost weight plus more when you come off the plan.
+- Strong likelihood that you'll regain the lost weight plus more when you come off the plan.
 If the diet plan was a low carb plan then you will rapidly regain some weight when you come off it - no ifs, no buts.
 The simple explanation for this is that your body is naturally restoring glycogen in your muscles and liver and along with the glycogen goes water.
-Glycogen is an ‘instant’ fuel source and it really makes a positive difference to muscle and brain performance.
-But in the longer-term, you will regain flesh/fat weight if you go back to old habits and haven’t worked on a good eating plan to suit your lifestyle to prevent regain.
+Glycogen is an instant fuel source and it really makes a positive difference to muscle and brain performance.
+In the longer-term, you will regain flesh/fat weight if you go back to old habits and haven't worked on a good eating plan to suit your lifestyle to prevent regain.
 The same can be said of any weight loss plan, fast or slow, so don't be put off doing a fast plan by this risk.

-Rapid weight loss is not sustainable.You and your body simply can’t keep up the pace.
+Rapid weight loss plans are not sustainable.You and your body simply can't keep up the pace.
 You might drop a dress size or two in time for a wedding or special event but typically after the special day, you relax the rapid plan (like any other short-term diet) and the weight is regained.

 If you don't have time for this luxury approach to weight loss then start with a supervised VLCD/VLED product program.
 Wean off that program by moving onto the steady approach with modest rather than radical food and drink changes.